 Application directory partitions have characteristics that make them suitable for storing dynamic data (data that is updated frequently) or volatile data (data that has a specified useful lifetime), as opposed to more static data that domain directory partitions and other directory partitions store.
 Although application directory partitions are represented as instances of the domainDNS class, as are domain directory partitions, they have characteristics that differentiate their behavior from domain directory partitions.

 - Applications can create application directory partitions on Windows Server 2003 or later based domain controllers by explicitly creating a domainDNS object.
 Only Windows Server 2003–based and later domain controllers allow creation of domainDNS objects by means other than Active Directory installation.
 Because Windows 2000 Server and earlier domain controllers do not recognize the request to create a domainDNS object, no special instance type is required to differentiate between application directory partitions and domain directory partitions.

 The following characteristics of application directory partitions are the same as the characteristics of domain directory partitions:

-For objects that are stored in a domain directory partition replica on a Windows Server 2003–based domain controller in a forest that has a forest functional level of Windows Server 2003, you can assign a TTL.
+For objects that are stored in a domain directory partition replica on a Windows Server 2003–based or later domain controller in a forest that has a forest functional level of Windows Server 2003 or later, you can assign a TTL.
 For all other functional levels, however, TTL values cannot be assigned to objects in domain directory partitions.